 “YOU CAN’T UNDERSTAND A CITY WITHOUT USING ITS PUBLIC TRANSPORTATION SYSTEM”

 We hope together with the travel experts of Machu Travel Peru to have been of help.
-As you can see, there are two main ways to travel from Lima to Cusco.
+As you can see, there are three main ways to travel from Lima to Cusco.
 Although there are other less traditional ways of traveling.
 But no matter which way of travel you choose, what you will experience in both Lima and Cusco will leave you in awe.
 These two destinations are some of the most important when traveling in Peru.
 Not only will you be able to know a large part of our history, but also to enjoy the different Machu Picchu tours.
 If you want to know more about our different routes, you can consult with our qualified team of advisers.
 They will be happy to help you fulfill the trip of your dreams!